gummadileepkumar/TSA_EXP1B/README.md

-# Ex.No: 1B                     CONVERSION OF NON STATIONARY TO STATIONARY DATA

 # Developed By: Gumma Dileep Kumar

 # Register No: 212222240032

 # Date:

+# Ex.No: 1B                     CONVERSION OF NON STATIONARY TO STATIONARY DATA

 ### AIM:
-To perform regular differncing,seasonal adjustment and log transformatio on power consumption dataset
+To perform regular differncing,seasonal adjustment and log transformatio on infy_stock dataset

 ### ALGORITHM:
 1. Import the required packages like pandas and numpy